-According to Dr Ruth Arenas, one of the Worlds leading authorities on Behavior disorder and Dual Diagnosis
+According to Philippa Gold, one of the Worlds leading authorities on Behavior disorder and Dual Diagnosis

 “while Ludomania may present in isolation it is usually combined with a number of co-occurring issues such as underlying mental heath conditions and of course other behavior and substance misuse addictions.
 Many pathological gamblers are drawn to different substances and its likely that slots players will choose opiate related substance while more engaging casino games such as Blackjack and Poker attract more stimulant types drug users such as Cocaine and Meth.”

-Dr Ruth Arenas and the team at Remedy Wellbeing have created an award winning program of recovery from all kinds of behavior addictions and substance misuse disorders.
+Philippa Gold and the team at Remedy Wellbeing have created an award winning program of recovery from all kinds of behavior addictions and substance misuse disorders.